mcu-tools/mcuboot/docs/encrypted_images.md

 improbable that duplicates ever happen.

 To distribute this AES-CTR-128 key, new TLVs were defined.
-The key can be encrypted using either RSA-OAEP or AES-KW-128.
-Also in the future support for EICES (using EC) can be added.
+The key can be encrypted using either RSA-OAEP, AES-KW-128 or ECIES-P256.

-For RSA-OAEP a new TLV with value `0x30` is added to the image, for AES-KW-128 a new TLV with value `0x31` is added to the image.
-The contents of both TLVs are the results of applying the given operations over the AES-CTR-128 key.
+For RSA-OAEP a new TLV with value `0x30` is added to the image, for AES-KW-128 a new TLV with value `0x31` is added to the image, and for ECIES-P256 a new TLV with value `0x32` is added.
+The contents of those TLVs are the results of applying the given operations over the AES-CTR-128 key.

+## ECIES-P256 encryption

+ECIES follows a well defined protocol to generate an encryption key.
+There are multiple standards which differ only on which building blocks are used; for MCUBoot we settled on some primitives that are easily found on our crypto libraries.
+The whole key encryption can be summarized as:

+* Generate a new secp256r1 private key and derive the public key; this will be our ephemeral key.
+* Generate a new secret (DH) using the ephemeral private key and the public key that corresponds to the private key embedded in the HW.
+* Derive the new keys from the secret using HKDF (built on HMAC-SHA256).
+We are not using a `salt` and using an `info` of `MCUBoot_ECIES_v1`, generating 48 bytes of key material.
+* A new random encryption key of 16 bytes is generated (for AES-128).
+This is the AES key used to encrypt the images.
+* The key is encrypted with AES-128-CTR and a `nonce` of 0 using the first 16 bytes of key material generated previously by the HKDF.
+* The encrypted key now goes through a HMAC-SHA256 using the remaining 32 bytes of key material from the HKDF.

+The final TLV is built from the 65 bytes of the ephemeral public key, followed by the 32 bytes of MAC tag and the 16 bytes of the encrypted key, resulting in a TLV of 113 bytes.

+Since other EC primitives could be used, we name this particular implementation ECIES-P256 or ENC_EC256 in the source code and artifacts.

 ## Upgrade process